College of Law Academic Changes

 Law Student Support:

-Student support services for Fall 2020 will include the following:
+Student support services for Spring 2021 include the following:

 - The Office of Accessible Education works with students who have health conditions that require official accommodation.
 Please contact the Office of Accessible Education if you have any concerns about returning to campus for classes.
 The OAE works with all colleges to provide all-online schedules where they are needed.

-- Technology is going to be an important part of our fall semester, so it is crucial that you have a computer, a webcam, and internet access.
+- Technology is an important part of our learning experience, so it is crucial that you have a computer, a webcam, and internet access.
 Laptop reimbursement loans are available if you need to purchase a computer and webcam.
 Please purchase a computer that meets the hardware, software, and internet requirements in the table below.
 In emergency situations, students should contact the Dean’s office to check out a hotspot or laptop.

 |Hard Drive Space||1 GB Free HDD Space|